lemmingapex/ProjectEuler/Problem28/README.md

             4(40) = 160
 </pre>

-This forulation holds for any mxm spiral grid.
+This formulation holds for any mxm spiral grid.
 You will notice that the averages for a grid of size m actually appears in the grid; exactly where you would expect them.
 <pre>
 m:  9  7  5  3  1
    73 74 75 76 77 78 79 80 81